beginning of content

 This is often called a 'late miscarriage'.
 You might pass large shiny red clots that look like liver as well as other pieces of tissue that look and feel like membrane.
 It might be painful and feel just like labour, and you might need pain relief in hospital.
 Your baby will be fully formed and can fit on the palm of your hand.

-You will have some cramping pain and bleeding after the miscarriage, similar to a period.
-It will gradually get lighter and will usually stop within 2 weeks.
+After a miscarriage, you will have some cramping pain and bleeding after the miscarriage, similar to a period.
+It will get lighter over time and will usually stop within 2 weeks.

-The signs of your pregnancy, such as nausea and tender breasts, will fade in the days after the miscarriage.
+Signs of pregnancy, such as nausea and tender breasts, usually fade in the days after the miscarriage.
 If you had a late miscarriage, your breasts might produce some milk.
-You will probably have your next period in 4 to 6 weeks.
+You will usually have your next period in 4 to 6 weeks.

 Speak to a maternal child health nurse